Image

 There’s nothing wrong with an occasional glass of sugary beverages, but think twice before grabbing a third!
 Water limits sugar and washes away previous drinks that were too sweet.

 Despite widespread knowledge that sugar causes cavities, many people do not understand how the process works.
 The myth that cavities only occur in children is false: cavities can occur to anyone at any point in their lives.
+Dental care is essential for preventing cavities and maintaining oral health.

 You consume sugar along with your meals and drinks, which reacts with the plaque on your teeth and forms a type of acid.
 Your teeth become worn down by the acid, which gradually leads to cavities.
 There is no problem with sugar per se, only the result of sugar mixed with bacteria in your mouth.
+Dental care practices such as regular brushing, flossing, and dental check-ups can help mitigate the effects of sugar on your teeth.

 To promote better oral health, it’s important to understand sugar and its relationship with teeth.
 All foods contain some amount of sugar- even natural foods.